bernardjhuang/gamerunnersnews/_posts/*2014-11-1-loopers-kassadin.md

 * **Timing Windows and Power Spikes**: Recognize the item disparity between yourself and Ryze, especially with the Rod of Ages, and punish the enemy team for it.
 At the same time, known your limitations and power spikes and adjust your play to work around your weaknesses and harness your strengths.
 This also means taking advantage of cooldowns on Summoners, especially Teleport.
 If you have the TP advantage, use it.

 * **Don’t Despair**: If you get ganked, if you fall behind, keep your cool.
 Kassadin has a lot of potential, but you can’t force it.
 Kassadin require a level head and smart decision making to be effective – farm your way back into the game if necessary and rely on your team to carry you past your infancy (don’t worry, you’ll repay the favor later in the game)

+* **Mana Management** – Don’t be the Kassadin who dies to a gank because he can’t afford that crucial Riftwalk.
+Ultimate only when necessary and keep a careful eye on your stacks – it’s almost always better to wait that extra five second for the mana cost to reset.
+Patience pays off in making sure you can deliver consistent damage for the duration of a fight.

 I hope this look into Looper’s Kassadin was helpful.
 Maybe next time you see a Ryze in top you’ll think about Voidwalking up there like one of the world’s best.